sozercan/aikit/website/docs/fine-tune.md

 ### Build fails with `ERROR 404: Not Found.`

-This is due to mismatching host and container GPU driver versions.
-Please refer to the note at the top of this page for more information.
+This issue arises from a discrepancy between the GPU driver versions on your host and the container.
+Unfortunately, a matching version for your host driver is not available in the NVIDIA downloads at this time.
+For further details, please consult the note provided at the beginning of this page.

 If you are on Windows Subsystem for Linux (WSL), WSL doesn't expose the host driver version information on `/proc/driver/nvidia/version`.
 Due to this limitation, WSL is not supported at this time.